C/C++

 7.1.3.2. +

-Force execution in the -n
+Force execution in the -n (no execution) mode.

 7.2.
 Phony Targets

-.PHONY: clean clean: rrm *.o temp
+.PHONY: clean clean: rm *.o temp

-Specify that the target file clean
+Specify that the target file clean is not a file.

-does not check the existence of the phony target file.
+make does not check the existence of the phony target file.

 8. cmake